damanic/ls1-module-updatecenter/readme.md

 ```
 As you can see all you need to do is add the parameter 'git_use_branch' and set it to the branch you want to update from.

-NOTE: Because there is no release version no updates will be found, so to apply the branch updates you need to 'Force Update'.
+NOTE: Because a branch has no release version no updates will be found, so to update from a branch you need to use 'Force Update'.

 #Limitations
 The repo updates will only update modules in the `/module/` directory.
 It does not support updates to the framework outside of this directory.